 The Sanhedrin Trail

-Is a 70 Km hiking trail that crosses the lower Galilee area following sites associated with the Sanhedrin.
+It is a 70 Km hiking trail that crosses the lower Galilee area following sites associated with the Sanhedrin.
 The Trails starts at Beit Shearim near Tivon and ends after about in ancient Tiberias.
-It gives the hiker a good mix of beautiful scenery and Jewish history of the period.
-(150 – 450 CE) It crosses many archeological sites and NAtional Parks such as Beit Shearim, Ancient Zipori and Ancient Yodfat.
+It gives the hiker a good mix of beautiful scenery and the Jewish history of the period.
+(150 – 450 CE) It crosses many archeological sites and National Parks such as Beit Shearim, Ancient Zipori, and Ancient Yodfat.

-More information in the official site.
+More information on the official site.
 (Only in Hebrew at the moment).